Brunozhon/jekyll-page/docs/cooljs/1.0/index.md

 CoolJS.render(app, "#root")
 ```

-Anyways, you won't be creating apps now unless you use diffrent stuff with CoolJS
+Anyways, you won't be creating apps now unless you use diffrent stuff with CoolJS.

 ## When was CoolJS released?